gowthamvishnu/jenkins-Q-A/README.md

   You can go to /etc/default/jenkins
   Add --httpPort=9999 or whatever port to JENKINS_ARGS.
   Then you should restart Jenkins with sudo service jenkins restart.

+  24)how to login if you forgrt ur password of jenkins? a)go to the inside of your jenkins-->jenkinshome-->secrets-->intialadminpassword